BIOGRAPHY (THE SHORT VERSION)

 Over the next two decades I continued working in a similar style, producing several bodies of work photographing a broad range of subject matter.
 Some common themes include human presence in abandoned spaces; finding order in random, haphazard scenes; consumerism; manmade environments in states of transition.
 These portfolios include, among others: a project focusing on loss and devastation that includes photographs of building demolitions, dismantled factories and natural disasters; images of scrap metal heaps and recycling centers that comment on our consumerist society; a recent project photographing commercial fishing vessels that, despite the absence of the crew, evokes their presence and the life of the working waterfront.
 Selections from these, and other projects are included in my monograph, EDGE, published by Fall Line Press in November, 2022.
 The initial funding for development of a prototype of the book was provided by the Publication Skills Grant awarded to me in 2015 by LensWork and the Luminous Landscape.
 Part of the funding for publication of Edge was provided by 122 backers on Kickstarter and a grant from the Martha Boschen Porter Fund, a fund of the Berkshire Taconic Community Foundation.

-For the past five years I have traveled throughout the United States working on a project titled Hunter/Gatherer.
+For the past seven years I have traveled throughout the United States working on a project titled Hunter/Gatherer.
 I make photographs at antique/collectible fairs, antique malls, flea markets, and other sites where memorabilia, collectibles, and nearly all imaginable consumer goods from the past are offered for sale.
 My initial intent for making images in this ubiquitous sliver of our cultural landscape was to make use of my signature “edge of chaos” compositional style to shine a light on American uber-materialism, to capture scenes that embody our over-consumption of material goods.
 But the work has taken a number of unexpected detours.
 I started to incorporate human and animal figures (mannequins, posters, dolls, figurines) in the images, transforming collections of lifeless articles into animated tableaux.
 Some of the work captured odd juxtapositions that suggested quirky, unexplainable narratives.
 Others pointed to gender roles from the past and alluded to current considerations of gender and identity.
 While mostly photographing scenes in dealer booths, I also make head shots of individual dolls and mannequins, capturing a broad range of expressions.
-At first, the figures included in the photographs were images of white people, but as I came across black (racist) “memorabilia,” I was startled by the stark contrast between the representations of whites (pretty, handsome, thin, successful, happy) versus the negative, degrading caricatured images of blacks.
+At first, the figures included in the photographs were images of white people, but as I came across black (racist) “memorabilia,” I was startled by the stark contrast between the representations of whites (pretty, handsome, thin, successful, happy) versus the negative, degrading caricatured images of Black people.
 This propelled me into an unfamiliar, dark, but challenging space - making photographs that include racist objects.

 The photographs in Hunter/Gatherer are grouped in five galleries on this website: Personal Effects, Enigmatic Narratives, The (Fe)Male Gaze, Doll Face and US/them (this last gallery includes disturbing images of racist objects and requires a password which can be obtained by emailing me at davidricci123@gmail.com)